TetianaNazarova/Free-CRM-for-Hotel---React-Supabase/README.md

 ---

 ## 👨‍💻 About the Developer
 Hi!
-I’m a passionate React & Fullstack Developer with 6+ years of experience in front-end development (Vue, Angular) and a strong focus on React, Next.js, and Node.js.
+I’m a passionate React & Fullstack Developer with 6+ years of experience in front-end development (Vue, Angular, JavaScript, TypeScript) and a strong focus on React, Next.js, TypeScript and Node.js.

 This project demonstrates: